Featured Change Maker: November 2017

-This month’s Change Maker is Gerlinde Weger.
-Below Gerlinde shares her experience as a change management professional as well as provides her perspective on the profession.
+This month’s Change Maker is Nik Besson.
+Below Nik shares his experience as a change management professional as well as provides his perspective on the profession.

 From your experience and vantage point what are the core changes businesses and organizations face today?